eyun1988/eyun1988/README.md

 - 👋 Hi, I’m Eddy.
 - 👀 I’m interested in coding, hiking, gaming, and most of all, learning.
-- 🌱 I’m currently learning ReactJS, TypeScript, AWS, and many other full stack technologies.
+- 🌱 I’m currently learning ReactJS, TypeScript, AWS, and many more along the way.

 <!---
 eyun1988/eyun1988 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.